World's largest asset manager shifts focus to climate change

-FILE - In this March 26, 2014 file photo, BlackRock Chairman and CEO Laurence Fink is interviewed by Maria Bartiromo on Fox Business Network's "Opening Bell with Maria Bartiromo," in New York.
-BlackRock, the ... more

-NEW YORK (AP) — BlackRock, the world's largest asset manager, will make climate change central to its investment decisions going forward.
+NEW YORK (AP) — BlackRock, the world's largest asset manager, will make climate change central to its investment decisions.

 Founder and CEO Laurence Fink, who oversees the management of about $7 trillion in funds, said in his influential annual letter to CEOs Tuesday that he believes we are “on the edge of a fundamental reshaping of finance” because of a warming planet.